cocos/cocos-docs/en/animation/marionette/animation-graph-panel.md

   > **Note**: the trigger will be reset only when it transitions to a certain state.
 If it transitions to a "pseudo-state", the trigger will not be reset.

-  For example, in the following figure, if you set trigger T1 or T2 in ① once, state A will reach state B or C in the sub-state machine without setting the triggers in ② and ③ again:
+  For example, in the following figure, if the trigger is set to T1 or T2 in ① once, state A will reach state B or C in the sub-state machine without setting the triggers in ② and ③ again:

   ![variable](animation-graph-panel/variable-eg.png)